-The elements of claims provisions recognized within best estimate liabilities in the SGLRI EBS are described below.
+The elements of claims provisions recognized within best estimate liabilities in the SI EBS are described below.

 - IBNR corresponds to the reserves for claims incurred but not yet reported and not sufficiently reserved.
-It is calculated in the SCOR system at actuarial segment/underwriting year level using Best Estimate Ultimate Loss Ratios which are based on an annual analysis conducted each year by the local actuaries; - Outstanding claims are the same as under IFRS. with the following exception: UK motor liability with cancellation of the discount on loss reserves.
-The impact on the final BEL number is minimal because the discount cancellation on case reserves is compensated by a longer payment pattern; - Claims estimates mainly correspond to the loss corridor clause, which is a feature of the contract defining a range of loss ratios between which the reinsurer will pay a percentage defined in the contract.
-An estimation of the amounts to be paid is computed according to the best estimate loss ratios;

-- In calculating the unallocated loss adjustment expenses (ULAE) and overhead expenses, SGLRI takes into account all cash flows arising from expenses that will be incurred in servicing the recognized insurance and reinsurance obligations over the lifetime thereof.
-This includes administrative expenses, investment management expenses and claims management handling expenses; - Claims discount represents the adjustment for the time value of money linked to claims estimates, outstanding claims, IBNR and ULAE reserves.
-The discount on claims reserves is calculated using underwriting years' claims patterns calculated by SGLRI and risk-free rates yield curves published by EIOPA; - The underwriting claims patterns gross of retrocession are estimated each year by local actuaries at actuarial segment level.
+It is calculated in the SCOR system at actuarial segment/underwriting year level using Best Estimate Ultimate Loss Ratios which are based on an annual analysis conducted each year by the local actuaries; - Outstanding claims are the same as under IFRS; - Claims estimates mainly correspond to the loss corridor clause, which is a feature of the contract defining a range of loss ratios between which the reinsurer will pay a percentage defined in the contract.
+An estimation of the amounts to be paid is computed according to the best estimate loss ratios; - In calculating the unallocated loss adjustment expenses (ULAE) and overhead expenses, SCOR takes into account all cash flows arising from expenses that will be incurred in servicing the recognized insurance and reinsurance obligations over the lifetime thereof.
+This includes administrative expenses, investment management expenses, claims management handling expenses and Lloyds management expenses; - Claims discount represents the adjustment for the time value of money linked to claims estimates, outstanding claims, IBNR and ULAE reserves.
+The discount on claims reserves is calculated using underwriting years' claims patterns calculated by SCOR and risk-free rates yield curves published by EIOPA; - The underwriting claims patterns gross of retrocession are estimated each year by local actuaries at actuarial segment level.
 In most cases, patterns are calculated using the Chain-Ladder method, derived from the claims paid triangles; - Each and every year, relevant assumptions made in the calculation of best estimates are reviewed and updated, especially for the annuities discount.
-SGLRI considers market exogenous information such as medical inflation and interest rates flows.
+SCOR considers market exogenous information such as medical inflation and interest rates flows.